chaosdorf/meteroid/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Privacy

+The meteroid app stores a few things permanently on your device ("permanently" meaning, until you uninstall the app or clear its data):
+ * the URL of your chosen mete instance
+ * your user ID (just a number that identifies you)
+ * your last five used items

+Additionally, some data may be cached temporarily:
+ * your avatar
+ * the avatars of other users
+ * the images of drinks

+The rest of the data is kept in your mete instance.
+Please check its terms and make sure you trust its operators:
+ * your chosen name (this can just be a nickname)
+ * your e-mail address (optional)
+ * your usage history (optional)